 What we don’t: Most backpackers are better off with the Aura.

 The Aura AG (and similar Aura AG LT above) is Osprey’s leading backpacking pack, but for heavy hauling and light mountaineering, the Ariel offers even more in the way of comfort and features.
-With its most recent update, the pack dropped the AntiGravity (AG) suspension system for an AirScape backpanel, which is less elaborate but still has breathable foam and mesh to help keep you cool (and can handle loads of up to 60 lb.).
+Last year's update dropped the AntiGravity (AG) suspension system for an AirScape backpanel, which is less elaborate but still has breathable foam and mesh to help keep you cool (and can handle loads of up to 60 lb.).
 And you get all kinds of adjustability, including Osprey's Fit-on-the-Fly system that easily tailors the fit of the shoulder straps and hipbelt, along with ample compression straps and attachment points for ice axes, tent poles, and more.
 Last but not least, the large J-shaped zipper at the front provides easy on-the-go access to the main compartment.

 The primary downside of the Ariel 65 is its weight, which squeezes in just under 5 pounds.
 On top of that, organization is middling: You only get five external pockets (seven if you’re counting water bottle holders), and the hipbelt stashes are oddly placed and difficult to reach.
-For the majority of backpackers, we think the Aura AG LT is the more practical all-around design for 14 ounces less; on the other hand, the Gregory Deva above gets you more capacity for a similar weight (although it will cost you an additional $35).
-But in terms of premium haulers, the Ariel has a lot to offer, and it's also available in an Extended Fit version to accommodate a broader range of body sizes.
-Keep in mind that Osprey also makes the beefed-up and feature-rich Ariel Plus, which could be a great alternative depending on your needs.
+For the majority of backpackers, we think the Aura AG LT is the more practical all-around design for 14 ounces less; on the other hand, the Gregory Deva above gets you more capacity for a similar weight (although it costs $40 more).
+But in terms of premium haulers, the Ariel has a lot to offer, and it's available in an Extended Fit version to accommodate a broader range of body sizes.
+Osprey also makes the beefed-up and feature-rich Ariel Plus, which could be a great alternative depending on your needs.

 Read more: Osprey Ariel 65 review